Katpinto/CodeChallengeForNWEA/README.md

-# Getting Started with Create React App
+This project is a code challenge completed for a job interview with NWEA.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project was created within Webstorm and bootstrapped with Create React App.

-## Available Scripts

-In the project directory, you can run:
+To run this project:

 ### `npm start`

-Runs the app in the development mode.\
+This will run app in development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+[http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

+Someone could build the project if they would like for a production mode operation however I didn't know if it was necessary for a panel interview?
+I left the stock notes below just in case!

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.